gitlabhq/gitlabhq/PROCESS.md

 1. Notify the respective Engineering Manager to evaluate and apply the [Severity label](../CONTRIBUTING.md#bug-severity-labels) and [Priority label](../CONTRIBUTING.md#bug-priority-labels).
 The counterpart Product Manager is included to weigh-in on prioritization as needed.
 1. If the ~bug is **NOT** a regression:
    1. The Engineering Manager decides which milestone the bug will be fixed.
-The appropriate milestone is applied
+The appropriate milestone is applied.
 1. If the bug is a ~regression:
    1. Determine the release that the regression affects and add the corresponding `regression:xx.x` label.
       1. If the affected release version can't be determined, add the generic ~regression label for the time being.
-   1. If the affected version `xx.x` in `regression:xx.x` is the **current release**, schedule it for the current milestone as it should be fixed immediately.
+   1. If the affected version `xx.x` in `regression:xx.x` is the **current release**, it's recommended to schedule the fix for the current milestone.
       1. This falls under regressions which worked in the last release and the current RCs.
 More detailed explanations in the **Prioritization** section above.
    1. If the affected version `xx.x` in `regression:xx.x` is older than the **current release**
-      1. If the regression is an ~S1 severity, schedule it to be fixed in the current milestone.
+      1. If the regression is an ~S1 severity, it's recommended to schedule the fix for the current milestone.
 We would like to fix the highest severity regression as soon as we can.
-      1. If the regression is an ~S2, ~S3 or ~S4 severity, the regression may be scheduled for later milestones at the discretion of Engineering Manager and Product Manager.
+      1. If the regression is an ~S2, ~S3 or ~S4 severity, the regression may be scheduled for later milestones at the discretion of the Engineering Manager and Product Manager.

 ## Release retrospective and kickoff